 Give an app a domain; Mooring issues and renews the certificate and routes traffic.
 No proxy to run, no certbot.

-Connect a repo and deploy on click.
-Mooring generates and owns the Compose file and Dockerfile — you never hand-write either.
+Connect a repo, hit Deploy.
+Mooring writes and owns the Compose file and the Dockerfile — you never touch either.

 Live health for every app and the host, with email, webhook, Slack, Discord or Telegram alerts and quiet hours.